Containervej 9, P.O. Box 900, Copenhagen, DK-2150 Nordhavn, Copenhagen, Denmark

 - (statistics) during peak season, the port receives daily up to 7 cruise liners with over 25000 passengers and 8000 crew.

-- For summer 2017, here was homeported one of NCL's largest vessels - Norwegian Getaway.
+- In 2017, the port handled 325 cruise ship calls and 850,000+ passengers.
+For the summer here was homeported one of NCL's largest vessels - Norwegian Getaway.
 The ship replaced here the smaller Norwegian Star and carries nearly 1000 more passengers (3957, max capacity 4819).
-The new deployment resulted in around 36,000 more cruise passenger movements for the port.
-Ship disembarkation is between 7-11 am, and the afternoon emparkation start in 12 noon till 5 pm (departure).
-In that time period, the cruise port handles ~12,000 suitcases, 15 large trucks deliver provisions for the cruise vessel, 40 tour buses serve the passengers, together with around 800 taxis, plus public transporation (bus, train, metro).
+The new deployment resulted in ~36,000 more cruise passenger movements for the port.
+Ship disembarkation is between 7-11 am, and the afternoon embarkation starts in 12-noon till 5 pm (departure).
+In that time period, the cruise port handles ~12,000 suitcases, 15 large trucks deliver provisions for the cruise vessel, 40 tour buses serve the passengers, together with around 800 taxis, plus public transportation (bus, train, metro).
 According to Copenhagen Malmo Port's CEO, the increased NCL cruise passenger number generated additional revenue of around EUR 7,3 million (USD 8,7 million).

 - In 2017, the cruise port reported a record year with handled 325 ship calls (by 72 different vessels and 36 companies) and 849,000 passengers.
 Of all the 325 visits (16% increase over 2016), 153 were turnaround (roundtrips).
 Of all the 72 ships, 55 were large-sized liners.